Join or Sign In

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-When the season wrapped, fans were immediately asking, "Will there be a You Season 5?"
-The good news is yes, there will be.
-Here, we discuss the latest news on You Season 5, when the season might release, and what it will be about.
+When the fourth season wrapped in March 2023, fans were immediately asking, "Will there be a You Season 5?"
+The good news is that yes, there will be — although it will be the show's last season.
+Here, we discuss the latest news on You Season 5, when you can expect the season to finally drop, and what we can expect to happen as the series approaches its climax.

 More on Netflix: